 - Monitor homework.
-Check your child's homework every night, not just to see whether it's done, but also for quality.
+Check your child’s homework every night, not just to see whether it’s complete, but also for quality.
 Help your child carve out chunks of time to tackle larger projects.

 - Praise your child’s efforts.
 Children learn best by positive reinforcement.
 Whenever you have an opportunity, praise your child for a job well done.

 - Encourage learning at home.
 If your child is interested in insects, buy an ant farm.
 Talk about something in the news or a book he or she just read.
-Fostering full-time learning is one of the best ways you can equip your children for life after graduation and future success.
+Fostering full-time learning is one of the best ways to equip children for life after graduation and future success.

 Build a relationship with your child’s school